jcorbin/anansi/README.md

 ## Why?

-- Designed to be a loosely coupled set of principled layers, rather than (just) one unified convenient interface.
+- Designed to be a loosely coupled set of principled layers, rather than (just) one unified convenient interface
 - Be more Go-idiomatic / natural: e.g.  [ansi.DecodeEscape][ansi_decode_escape]
-  following [utf8.DecodeRune][decode_rune] convention, rather than heavier weight event parsing/handling.
+  following [utf8.DecodeRune][decode_rune] convention, rather than heavier weight event parsing/handling
-- Supporting use cases other than fullscreen raw mode.
+- Supporting use cases other than fullscreen raw mode
-- Allow applications to choose input modality, rather than lock-in to one paradigm like non-blocking/SIGIO.
+- Allow applications to choose input modality, rather than lock-in to one paradigm like non-blocking/SIGIO
-- Support implementing terminal emulators, e.g. to build a multiplexer or debug wrapper.
+- Support implementing terminal emulators, e.g. to build a multiplexer or debug wrapper

 ## Status